 5. Making a gingerbread house - who doesn’t love to make gingerbread houses?
 Especially when you get to eat the candy as you work!
 I love this activity because you can talk about all the different foods and candies you are putting on your house.
 Its a great sequencing activity.
 Your child can problem solve how to keep the candy from falling off the house.
 You can talk about patterning of red and green (or whatever colors you are using)candies, count out the number of candies or foods you are going to use, use self-talk and parallel talk to describe your actions.
 So many wonderful language skills in this one activity!

 6. Catalog Shopping - going through store catalogs and/or circulars and spending time cutting out pictures of what toys your child wants and pasting the pictures onto a piece of paper (making a collage or booklet) is a GREAT activity!
 You get to practice cutting and pasting as well as talk about all the cool toys your child wants and why your child would like them.
-Some parents get nervous with this activity because they feel that if their child asks for the toy, they must then go buy it for them.
+Some parents get nervous about this activity because they feel that if their child asks for the toy, they must then go buy it for them.
 But you can just explain that this is just a “wish list” and that Santa (or mom and dad if you don’t do Santa in your house) will get what he/she/they think is best.
 IF that is not an option for your family, you can still do this activity.
 Just spend some time before the activity picking and choosing the circulars that have only the toys you have or are getting your child and have your child cut pictures out of those certain circulars.

 7. Singing Christmas Carols - you don’t realize how many new and different vocabulary words are in Christmas songs until you start to sing them.
 Really!
 What other time of year would your child talk about a “partridge in a pear tree” or that the “horse was lean and lank”?
-Another great thing about singing songs together is you can sing as fast or slow as you want if you are singing without music accompaniment.
+Another great thing about singing songs together is you can sing as fast or slow as you want if you are singing without musical accompaniment.

 9. Looking at Christmas Lights - depending on what opportunities you have in your area, you may be able to go to a light display that has many different kinds of lights and Christmas character displays.
 If not, you can do what we used to do (and still do to this day), make a thermos full of hot chocolate, get in the car, and drive around looking at Christmas lights.
 What does this have to do with language?
 Think about all the different adjectives you can use when talking about light displays (bright, beautiful, colorful, simple, tremendous, etc.) as well as great vocabulary when looking and naming Christmas icons you see!
 Maybe you can even play “I spy” or some other game to target listening, following directions, memory recall and even receptive comprehension (especially if you are using descriptive words to describe an object you see rather than naming the object).
 Such a fun holiday activity to do with family!